zevv/nim-async-issue/README.md

 - Do we accept the status quo?
 There are two available implementations, and users should be free to choose?
-- Should the Nim stdlib drop the current implementation in favour of chronos?
+- Should the Nim stdlib drop the current implementation in favour of Chronos?
   If so, when?
 What about Nim 1.0?
 - Should we put work into getting the two implementations to cooperate?
-- Can we add a Chronos-compatibity layer on top of the nim libs, or add a nim-compatibility layer on top of Chronos?
+- Can we add a Chronos-compatibility layer on top of the Nim libs, or add a Nim-compatibility layer on top of Chronos?

 Here are the important points that I think should be addressed in this
 discussion:

-- API stability: The nim Async layer tries to provide a stable API on which other protocols have been implemented.
+- API stability: The Nim Async layer tries to provide a stable API on which other protocols have been implemented.
 Chronos has had good reasons to make changes, but this broke compatibility with existing and future Nim-async libraries.

 - Code quality: At this time Chronos is seeing a lot of active development backed by a commercial party.
 This simply allows Chronos to fix more of the technical debt and add more features.
-A lot of nim stdlib development is done by volunteers which have to do this in their free time for no pay.
+A lot of Nim stdlib development is done by volunteers which have to do this in their free time for no pay.

 - Nim 1.0 is coming up.
 We probably want to resolve this and have a good story